Animadversio/Animadversio.github.io/_academic_notes/Stereo-Algorithms.md

 * Note, **soft-max** gives a probability distribution.
   * Note, it's usually better to produce a distribution of value (like belief), instead of a single best one.

 * However you want a regression type loss!
+Not just classification

 * Do the loss on the expectation of the distribution formed by soft-max.